couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 There are currently no greetings or other preliminaries sent when the connection opens.
 Either peer (or both peers) just start sending messages when ready.
 [A special greeting message may be defined in the future.]

+#### 3.2.1.
+WebSocket transport details

+* A BLIP client opening a connection MUST request the WebSocket [subprotocol](https://hpbn.co/websocket/#subprotocol-negotiation) `BLIP`.
+A server supporting BLIP also MUST advertise support for this subprotocol.
+If one side supports BLIP but the other doesn't, BLIP messages cannot be sent; either side can close the connection or downgrade to some other WebSocket based schema.
+* BLIP messages are sent in binary WebSocket messages; text messages are not used, and receiving one is a fatal connection error.
+* Both BLIP and WebSocket use the terminology "messages" and "frames", where messages can be broken into sequences of frames.
+Try not to get them confused!
+A BLIP frame corresponds to (is sent as) a WebSocket message.

 ### 3.2.
 Closing The Connection

+>**Note:** Current implementations don't actually follow this protocol for closing connections.
+It would be a good idea to; it just hasn't come up as necessary yet.

 To initiate closing the connection, the peer does the following: